Abirii/HennAbirii/README.md

 **🔎 Looking for a Junior Developer, Data Science or Computer Vision position 🔎**

-I am a Computer Science graduate from The Open University, and planning to study a masters degree.
+I am a Computer Science graduate from The Open University.
 Excellent problem solving skills, autodidact, detail focused and organized.
-Capable and willing to learn new technologies.

 ### I'm Passion about